pdeschen/wuff-wiki/Localize-SWT-app.md

-We already [added intro page to SWT app](Add-intro-page-to-SWT-app).
+We already [created SWT library and used it in SWT app](Create-SWT-library-and-use-it-in-SWT-app).
 Now we localize SWT app.

 ### Create language-specific product definitions